Linear spectroscopy of collective modes and the gap structure in two-dimensional superconductors: Introduction

-As a prototypical example, consider the Leggett mode a in multi-band superconductor~\cite{leggett1966number}.
-One can think of this mode as a momentum-space analogue of the Josephson effect, consisting of relative number/phase fluctuations between the condensates formed from different bands.
-Assuming that intra-band interactions are attractive, when the Josephson coupling (i.e.,~inter-band pair swapping interaction) is not too strong, the Leggett mode can arise inside the superconducting gap, and it can therefore be underdamped.
+As a prototypical example, consider the Leggett mode in a multiband superconductor~\cite{leggett1966number}.
+One can think of this mode as a momentum-space analog of the Josephson effect, consisting of relative number and phase fluctuations between the condensates formed from different bands.
+Assuming that intraband interactions are attractive, when the Josephson coupling (i.e.,~interband pair swapping interaction) is not too strong, the Leggett mode can arise inside the superconducting gap, and it can therefore be underdamped.
 However, even when this mode is a well-defined excitation, crystal symmetries often render it invisible to linear electromagnetic response at $\vb{q} \rightarrow 0$~\cite{kamatani2022optical, nagashima2024classification}.
 As we show below, in a gated 2D superconductor, static gating can break $M_z$ mirror symmetry, permitting linear access to the Leggett mode at $\vb{q} \rightarrow 0$.
 The same gate electrodes can then be used to apply an AC probe field, thereby exciting the mode.
 This approach, which is uniquely well-suited to gated superconductors, represents an alternative to Raman \cite{blumberg2007MgB2leggett,chubukov2009ramanpnictides,klein2010leggettraman,lin2012massless,bohm2014balancing,cea2016leggettRaman,maiti2016ramanBaSh,maiti2017raman,bohm2018microscopic,huang2018identifying,giorgianni2019leggett,zhao2020softleggett,beneklins2024selection,sarkar2024TRSBraman} and tunneling \cite{ponomarev2004evidence,lee2023tunneling} spectroscopy.